 Is it time?

 Maybe.
-Consider that most items bake a little faster on the grill than the do in the oven.
+Consider that most items, bake a little faster on the grill than they do in the oven.
 Assume it will be done sooner or at least on the lower end of the suggested bake times.
 After you have used your grill as an oven, you will know better how to manage the baking times.
 It takes some practice.